 This will build the program queuesim (the simulator itself).
 The simulator needs an input.
-You can make these using the make_arrivals.pl command, but we also include a simple one to start it, el.txt.
+You can make these using the tools/make_arrivals.pl command, but we also include a simple one to start it, workloads/example.txt.
 To run the simulator using that input file:

-'''

-$ ./queuesim fifo_all 100 e1.txt

-'''
+\$./queuesim fifo_all workloads/example.txt

-Here fifo_all refers to the scheduler being used (the simplest conceivable model-fifo_all just runs jobs in the order received without any preemption), 100 refers to the portion of the CPU to dedicate to non-real-time jobs (100%), and el.txt is the set of initial events, such as job arrivals.
+Here fifo_all refers to the scheduler being used (the simplest conceivable model-fifo_all just runs jobs in the order received without any preemption), and example.txt is the set of initial events, such as job arrivals.